Ceebox/cbLang/README.md

 # cbLang
-A programming language made in Python
+A bad programming language made in Python